emadmahdi/Opy/README.rst

 Added new features and advanced settings such as:

 - Numbers Obfuscation
+- Booleans obfuscation True/False
 - Specifying obfuscation letters
-- Excluding some files from strings and/or numbers obfuscation or from not obfuscation
+- Excluding some files from strings and/or numbers and/or booleans obfuscation or from not obfuscation
 - Collecting automatically extrernal modules and their attributes and arguments
 - Aliasing of all external modules automatically
 - Forcing obfuscation of sensitive identifiers